Endoman123/cs214/asst1/README.md

 Each workload was repeated 100 times.
-Averages (in microseconds) are posted below:
+Average run times (in microseconds) are posted below:

 | Workload | System Impl | ++malloc() |
 |----------|-------------|------------|